-At Winning Strategies Washington (WSW), we perform our work with the highest standards of ethical conduct.
-As a member of the American League of Lobbyists (ALL), WSW adheres to the following code, and provides ongoing, required training for all staff members to ensure compliance with all federal laws, rules, and regulations governing our activities.
+At WSW, our work is guided by the highest standards of ethical conduct.
+As a member of the American League of Lobbyists (ALL), our team adheres to the following code, and provides ongoing, required training for all staff members to ensure compliance with all federal laws, rules, and regulations governing our activities.

 A lobbyist should conduct lobbying activities with honesty and integrity.